 There are a lot of great resources on the web where you can find information about Children's Literature.
 Hover your mouse over the links to find out what they contain.
 Have fun exploring!

 Welcome to the Simmons Library guide to resources for Children's Literature and Librarianship.
-Use the links in the table of contents or the tabs at the top of the page to find definitions, topic overviews, books, articles and more that will help you with your research.
+Use the links in the tabs at the top of the page to find definitions, topic overviews, books, articles and more that will help you with your research.

 If you don't find what you are looking for or need help navigating this guide, don't hesitate to contact the author of this guide or Ask a Librarian.

 Reference sources--like dictionaries and subject encyclopedias--provide overviews of topics and descriptions of concepts and ideas.
 They can also provide definitions, statistics and other details.
 You can use this type of source to help narrow your research topic, find data to support your thesis and identify keywords and main ideas to use as search terms.
 Below is a selection of online reference resources in Children's Literature, but keep in mind that the library also has a wide array of relevant titles in the print collection.
 Search the library catalog to find more!